palavrapasse/query/README.md

 ## Docker

-You can also run this service with Docker, but you will also need to setup the `.env` file and `.git-local-credentials`.
-The credentials file shall contain the git credentials config to access `damn` and `palavrapasse` private modules.
+To run the service with Docker, you will first need to setup the `.git-local-credentials` file.
+This credentials file shall contain the git credentials config to access `damn` and `palavrapasse` private modules.

 To build the service image: